Bulls vs. Heat Player Props Betting Odds

 |23.5 (Over: -114)

-- The 23.5 points prop bet over/under set for Butler on Thursday is 1.9 more than his season scoring average (21.6).
+- The 23.5-point total set for Butler on Saturday is 2.0 more points than his season scoring average.

 Check out all the prop bet options FanDuel has to offer!